 Consider those statistics.
 It means you are bumping into domestic abuse victims all the time.
 Whenever you are in even a small crowd, there are victims and abusers among you.
 Yet, too often we kid ourselves that no one we know is suffering this or could be an abuser.

 So first, bravo for making the first, very important decision to better your life by divorcing an abusive jerk.

 According to the experts studying domestic abuse, leaving is the right decision.
 It will be hard, but worth it.
 In my circumstance, leaving after 15 years with an abuser was the best decision I’ve ever made, despite all sorts of new problems it created.
-If you stay with an abusive husband, your life isn’t ever going to get better and you and your children will remain in substantial physical and emotional danger.
+If you decide against divorcing an abusive jerk and husband, your life isn’t ever going to get better and you and your children will remain in substantial physical and emotional danger.

 But, here is the very harsh reality: The consequences of making decisions at this step without fully understanding your circumstance can be severe.
 Too many women are suffering post-divorce because of understandable, but false assumptions.
 The more accurate look is that you can loose your children, your financial stability and your health by making intuitive decisions rather than educated ones.

 According to domestic abuse researcher and expert Lundy Bancroft, the United States has one of the highest rates of domestic abuse in the world.
 But, women who are abused often don’t realized they are victims of anything and falsely take much of the blame for the failures in an abusive relationship.
 They assume the volatility is a couple’s dynamic issue that can be solved once and for all by splitting up.